 - Ensure a subordinate-supervisor relationship between the candidate and a relative(s) through any direct or indirect line of authority does not exist.
 (Reference 4-OP-C-7-L, Employment of Relatives Nepotism Policy).

-- If the candidate has relatives employed at FSU, the review process will take place within the Smart Onboarding portal.
+- If the candidate has relatives employed at FSU, the review process will take place within the Onboarding portal.

 - Check at least 3 professional references (use Employer Reference Check Form).

-- If internal candidate, review the personnel file (contact Employee Data Management-Records at 850-645-7854).
+- If internal candidate, review the personnel file (contact Records at HR-Records@fsu.edu).

 - If the position requires a degree, or credits toward degree were used in qualifying the candidate, obtain proof of education (copy of diploma or transcripts).